 The highlight of that campaign came outside Chickamauga, when the regiment had been surviving on the barest of marching rations for over a month.
 They came across a recently-raided supply depot, which was just starting to be engulfed in flames.
 Wrestling sacks of cornmeal and beans out of the flames, they filled every pocket and handkerchief between them, gorging that night on more food than they had seen in weeks.

-In November, they reversed direction, heading back to Knoxville again aiming to relieve a siege.
+In November they reversed direction to Knoxville, again aiming to relieve a siege.
 The city was opened, and the regiment, along with most of Sherman's army, began to stage for the upcoming March to the Sea.
 On Christmas Day, 1863, they arrived in Scottsboro, Alabama, finding friends and neighbors in the adjacent 24th OVI, and unguarded food trains ripe for "holiday foraging".

 ─── 1864 ───